 The City is currently undertaking a comprehensive update to its Zoning Ordinance to reflect the current goals and policies of the 2010-2035 General Plan.
-As part of this update, the City will reconsider, and revise, if appropriate, revise its provisions for parking, including reduced parking requirements and unbundled parking for multi-family uses in transit-rich environments. mixed use developments, The Zoning CodeOrdinance Update will also include provisions for a variety of housing types, including low-barrier navigation centers, residential care facilities, employee housing, and SRO housing.
-The update is expected to be completed in early November 2023.
+As part of this update, the City will revise its provisions for parking, including reduced parking requirements and unbundled parking for multi-family uses in transit-rich environments.
+The Zoning Ordinance Update will also include provisions for a variety of housing types, including low-barrier navigation centers, residential care facilities, employee housing, and SRO housing.
+The update is expected to be completed in November 2023.
 The comprehensive Zoning update is intended to bring consistency between the Zoning Ordinance and the General Plan, implementing the General Plan goals by facilitating mixed use development and higher density residential development, protecting existing neighborhoods, and incentivizing redevelopment with appropriate development standards and streamlined procedures.